Department of Economics

 Lecture from IMF Board Member

-21st, Dr. Liviu Voinea will be giving a guest lecture
+21st, Dr. Liviu Voinea gave a guest lecture in our

-course (ECON 683).
-Dr. Voinea is the Romanian Board
+(ECON 683).
+Dr. Voinea is the Romanian Board Member of

-Member of the IMF, and a former Deputy Governor of the
+the IMF, and a former Deputy Governor of the Romanian National

 Dr. Voinea's areas of expertise dovetail nicely with the